diogopcam/diogopcam/README.md

 ## Have a look at my web portfolio to see what I'm currently working on:

-A glimpse on what you will find:
+A glimpse of what you will find:
 - 💻 Learning basic Machine Learning concepts with scikit-learn (mainly supervised learning models).
 - 🚀 Developing a collage-making web app based on the Topsters 3 platform, where users can drag-and-drop album covers into customizable frames.
 I'm using React and Tailwind CSS for the frontend, and Flask for the Rest API to handle user requests.
 - 🌐 Enhancing my frontend skills with React and developing Rest APIs with Flask and Spring Boot by creating an attractive platform that centralizes information about Brazilian Olympic athletes.